 I do solemnly swear (or affirm) that I will faithfully execute the office of President of the United States, and will to the best of my ability, preserve, protect, and defend the Constitution of the United States. – Oath of Office of the President of the United States

-We Salute You, Mr. President is a notebooking unit that can be used to research and report on the president(s) of your choice.
+We Salute You, Mr. President is a notebooking unit for our newsletter subscribers that can be used to research and report on the president(s) of your choice.
 The blank template includes a variety of historical, professional, and fun facts to learn about a president.
+You can use the questions on this page to create your own report if you are not a subscriber, or you can subscribe at the link below.

 Looking for the All About the President Unit?
 It’s here »